 Best Games to Keep Your Mind Sharp

-There are many video games to choose from, depending on your interest and abilities.
+There are many video games to choose from, depending on your interests and abilities.
 If you are new to gaming, you may want to start with a simpler game and work your way up to more challenging ones.

 Check with family and friends who play for their recommendations and suggestions.